Efficient Evader Detection in Mobile Sensor Networks: Algorithm for mobile coverage

 \subsection{Tracking changes in boundary cycle labels}

-As described in the previous section, if we assume that the alpha complex remains connected, we may also assume there are only seven atomic combinatorial changes possible.
-Given that a combinatorial change occurred, we wish to (1) detect which type of combinatorial change occurred, (2) analyze the changes it will induce in the boundary cycles, and (3) determine how the associated boundary cycle labelling will change.
+Since we are solving this problem in a \SIADSEDIT{streaming} fashion, we do not know which of the allowed combinatorial changes will occur in the alpha complex.
+We simply compute $A_{n+1}$ and the associated boundary cycles and must infer by comparison with the previous time step how the boundary cycle labelling will change.
+Given that a combinatorial change occurred, we wish to (1) identify which type of combinatorial change occurred, (2) analyze the changes it will induce in the boundary cycles, and (3) determine how the associated boundary cycle labelling will change.

 Suppose we know the alpha complexes at time $t_{n}$ and $t_{n+1}$, denoted $A_{n}$ and $A_{n+1}$.
 Additionally, assume the set of boundary cycles, $B_{n}$, are known at time $t_{n}$ with the associated labelling $L_{n}\colon B_{n} \rightarrow \{0, 1\}$.
 We let $0$ denote that the corresponding cycle cannot contain an intruder, and $1$ denote that the corresponding cycle may contain an intruder.
-Given $A_{n+1}(X)$, we can compute the rotation data and obtain $B_{n+1}$.
-Now given this information as input, we want to determine which combinatorial change occurred, understand the associated changes in boundary cycles, and produce the appropriate boundary cycle labelling $L_{n+1} \colon B_{n+1}\rightarrow \{0,1\}$.
+From $A_{n+1}$ we can compute the rotation data and obtain the associated boundary cycles $B_{n+1}$.
+Now with this information as input, we want to determine which combinatorial change occurred, understand the associated changes in boundary cycles, and produce the appropriate boundary cycle labelling $L_{n+1} \colon B_{n+1}\rightarrow \{0,1\}$.